CamilleRungette/mathbrode-faulty-deploy/README.md

 ### Team :

-From the 5th to the 20th December, I was helped by [Guillaume] (https://github.com/G-Lanes/)
+From the 5th to the 20th December, I was helped by [Guillaume Lanes](https://github.com/G-Lanes/) for the front.